NGMLGroup/Koopman-TGNN-Interpretability/README.md

 The scripts used for the experiments in the paper are in the main folder.

-* `train_tsl_model.py` is used to train the TGNN using the configurations contained in the config file.
+* `train_model.py` is used to train the STGNN using the configurations contained in the config file.
 An example of usage is

 	```
-	python train_tsl_model.py
+	python train_model.py
 	```
-* `experiment_graph.py` is used to perform the explainability methods using the hyperparamenters set in the config file.
+* `run_explainability.py` is used to perform the explainability methods using the hyperparamenters set in the config file.
 Use it as follows

 	```
-	python experiment_graph.py
+	python run_explainability.py
 	```